-At the burning bush (Exodus 3) Moses recognises the presence of God and is obedient in removing his sandals.
+At the burning bush (Ex.
+3) Moses recognises the presence of God and is obedient in removing his sandals.
 God then instructs him about what he is to do.
 Moses is willing to obey, but his human nature kicks in and he questions his own ability to do what God asks.

 God promises (unconditionally) that eternal life is ours forever.